Graduate Student Opportunities

 Interested candidates should contact Dr. Daniel Stockli with any inquiries and questions regarding the project or application procedures.
 For more information regarding the Stockli Research Group (https://www.jsg.utexas.edu/stockli-group/), the UTChron Laboratory (https://www.jsg.utexas.edu/utchron-lab/) please see these website links.

-Applications are due January 1, 2022, and information about applying to our program is online using the online application from the Graduate School of the University of Texas at Austin.
+Applications are due January 1, 2024, and information about applying to our program is online using the online application from the Graduate School of the University of Texas at Austin.
 Applications must be complete in the Graduate and International Admissions Center (GIAC) by the appropriate deadline.
 ALL ITEMS must be received by the deadline.
-We currently do not require submission of a GRE score for the application for the Fall of 2022.
-International applicants do require submission of TOEFL scores.
+We no longer require submission of a GRE score for the application for the Fall of 2024, however, international applicants do require submission of TOEFL scores.

 For general admissions questions, please see https://www.jsg.utexas.edu/education/graduate/admissions/

 The University of Texas at Austin is one of the most diverse campuses in the nation.
 With nearly 52,000 students from all 50 states and 123 countries, we take seriously our motto: What Starts Here Changes the World.
 We boast 18 colleges and schools with over 300 degree programs, representing a diversity of thought and scholarship that is staggering.
-The Dept. of Geological Sciences at UT seeks to foster an environment that promotes diversity, equity, and inclusion where faculty, students, and staff feel valued and welcome regardless of race, ethnicity, sexual orientation, gender identity, religion, nationality, veteran status, socio-economic status, political beliefs, physical or cognitive ability, and age.
+The Dept. of Geological Sciences at UT seeks to foster an environment where faculty, students, and staff feel valued and welcome.

 Posted by: Daniel Stockli